 History must include inquiry about head injury, chronic pain, smoking, weight loss, pulmonary symptoms, drug intake or substance abuse (particularly heroin and ecstasy), in addition to all the above-mentioned symptoms.
 The source of excess fluid should be evaluated, and chronicity of the condition should be considered.

 Physical examination should include assessment of volume status, as these patients are typically euvolemic.
-Skin turgor and blood pressure are within normal range.
-Moist mucus membranes with no evidence of JVP or edema typically indicate euvolemia.
+Skin turgor and blood pressure are within the normal range.
+Moist mucus membranes with no evidence of jugular venous pulsation or edema typically indicate euvolemia.
 Detailed neurological and chest examination should be done.

 The Schwartz and Bartter Clinical Criterion